paylogic/py2deb/README.rst

 -h, --help         show this message and exit

-For example, if you would run ``pip-accel coloredlogs -r other_packages.txt`` to install several packages, you can do ``py2deb coloredlogs -r other_packages.txt`` to convert those same packages to debian packages.
+For example, if you would run ``pip-accel coloredlogs -r other_packages.txt`` to install several packages, you can do ``py2deb coloredlogs -r other_packages.txt`` to convert those same packages to Debian packages.

-For the steps it takes to generate debian packages you can read the source code and/or look at ``workflow/workflow.png``
+For the steps it takes to generate Debian packages you can read the source code and/or look at ``workflow/workflow.png``

 Nice to know
 ------------